micantoine/svelte-preprocess-cssmodules/README.md

 </style>
 ```

-Object nested values can also be used by wrapping them with quotes.
+An object property can also be targetted if wrapped with quotes.

 ```html
 <script>